-- Oversee inefficiency – At this point, the organization has transformed from a process-based to a product-based organization, and it has grown intelligent enough to optimize its operations for increased efficiency.
+- Oversee inefficiency – At this point, the organization has grown intelligent enough to optimize its operations for increased efficiency.

 - Develop/Test –Following the transition to a product-based strategy, the next step would be to speed up the development process and implement agile testing approaches.

 - Deploy – Once the development pace has been attained, the next step is to make it faster and smarter, which is where Automation comes in, providing the third stage on the DevOps adoption path to success.
 Automate the process to increase transparency, speed up release, and make future deployment easier.

 - Operate – At this stage of DevOps, organizations begin to move away from being isolated and toward being collaborative.

 Adopting DevOps is not a simple decision.
 It is a decision that must be made carefully, with a clear knowledge of the costs and challenges involved.
 However, as many who have made it this far remark, the results are well worth the expense.
 That you will observe in the next segment.